skip to content

 Section 10A applies if an applicant was taken into custody for:

-- offences that are not terrorist offences, but where the applicant is a terror suspect [defined in s 3B of the Bail Act 1985 (SA)]
+• a state terrorist offence, or another offence if the applicant is a terror suspect [defined in s 3B of the Bail Act 1985 (SA)]

 Under section 10A(1a), a bail applicant who is a serious and organised crime suspect will not be taken to have established that special circumstances exist unless the applicant also establishes, by evidence verified on oath or by affirmation, that they have not previously been convicted of a serious and organised crime offence in South Australia or equivalent offence in another jurisdiction.